jonsmithers/vscode-open-in-vim/README.md

 ## Known Issues

-VSCode doesn't automatically refresh its editor when changes are made to the underlying file.
+On Mac, VSCode doesn't automatically refresh its editor when changes are made to the underlying file (but it _does_ on Linux).
 Not sure how to address this yet.